Convoy SL 140/MKS 31: Protagonists

-Opposing this force was wolf pack Weddigen, consisting of thirteen U-boats, comprising boats already on station from the disbanded Schill group, with reinforcements from the North Atlantic and from bases in occupied France.
+Opposing this force was wolf pack Weddigen, consisting initially of seventeen U-boats, comprising boats already on station from the disbanded Schill group, with reinforcements from the North Atlantic and from bases in occupied France.
+The number of submarines in the group was quickly reduced when two returned to base and one (U-538) was sunk on 21 November.
+Then U-648 disappeared, with its last transmission given on 22 November.
+There is a report that U-648 may have been sunk by British frigates.

 Action

-The two convoys made their rendezvous at noon on 24 November 1943, a total of 65 ships initially escorted by the B-1 Escort Group, of seven warships.

-The combined convoys were sighted by German aircraft in the late afternoon of 26 November, west of Cape St Vincent, but were able to evade the shadow with a radical course change during the night.
-The convoy was reinforced by the destroyer Watchman, also on the 26th.
+The combined convoy was sighted by German aircraft in the late afternoon of 26 November, west of Cape St Vincent, but were able to evade the shadow with a radical course change during the night.
+The escorting group was reinforced by the destroyer Watchman, also on the 26th.